NET WORTH: $2.4 billion

 EDUCATION: The family has strongly supported Yeshiva University, where Gottesman is a chair emeritus.
 In 2008, Gottesmans gave a $25 million gift to the Albert Einstein College of Medicine of Yeshiva University to establish the Ruth L. and David S. Gottesman Institute for Stem Cell Biology and Regenerative Medicine.
 Other higher education grantees include Barnard College, Champlain College, the University of Wisconsin, and Teachers College at Columbia University, which established the Gottesman Libraries in their name.
 The Gottesmans have supported many Jewish K-12 schools in the New York area including the Abraham Joshua Heschel School; SAR Academy in Riverdale, New York; the Golda Och Academy and the Solomon Schechter School of Westchester County, New York.

-HUMAN SERVICES: The Gottesmans Fund human services and prioritize organizations that address hunger, homelessness and at-risk youth.
-In the past, it has supported New York’s City Harvest and, in Vermont, the Committee On Temporary Shelter and the Lund Family Center, which offers services and support to individuals and families living in poverty or suffering from addictive disorders.
+HEALTH & HUMAN SERVICES: The Gottesmans’ health funding has prioritized organizations in operating in New York City.
+Past grantees include the Bachmann-Strauss Dystonia & Parkinson Foundation, the Center For Reproductive Rights, the Hospital for Special Surgery and New York University’s Langone Medical Center.
+The Gottesmans also fund organizations that address hunger, homelessness and at-risk youth.
+In the past, they have supported New York’s City Harvest and, in Vermont, the Committee On Temporary Shelter and the Lund Family Center, which offers services and support to individuals and families living in poverty or suffering from addictive disorders.

 ARTS & CULTURE: The Gottesman’s philanthropy in the area of arts and culture has been directed mainly toward organizations operating in New York City.
 Past grantees include American Museum of Natural History, Bronx Children's Museum, and the Cooper Hewitt Smithsonian Design Museum.

-LOOKING FORWARD: Expect the family's robust philanthropy to continue in similar directions.
-Jewish causes will remain prominent in their philanthropy, as will organizations and schools operating in the New York City area. in assets.
+LOOKING FORWARD: Expect the family's robust philanthropy to continue in their established interest areas.
+Jewish causes will remain prominent in their philanthropy, as will organizations and schools operating in the New York City area.

 The Gottesman Fund does not provide a clear avenue for getting in touch with the family but below is contact information.